tinayzdzd/tinayzdzd.github.io/cv.md

 ## Working Experiences

 `Summer 2017`
-__Research and Technology Information Management System__, Developer
+__Research and Technology Information Management System__, Developer,
 - University of Tehran, Center of Information Technology and Cyberspace

 `Fall 2017`